Porsche Gives Taycan Name To Road-Going Mission E Concept

 Porsche has constructed a new factory specifically for electric vehicles at its Stuttgart campus.
 From the start, the plant can build 20,000 vehicles a year, but there's room to expand.
 The recent Cross Turismo concept hints at how the sedan would look at a wagon, and there are rumors of the company considering coupe and convertible versions, too.
 The company believes that a quarter of its global sales could be battery electric vehicles by 2025, according to CNBC.

-Source: CNBC via Reuters
+Source: CNBC via Reuters, Porsche

 Keep the conversation going in our InsideEVs Forum covering electric cars and green technology.
 Start a new thread about this article and make your point.